 The event has taken place for over 200 years although its exact origin isn’t known.
 It was originally held just for the local villagers.
 Today, people from all over the world converge on Brockworth, each year to take part.
 Traditionally there are five downhill races, four for men and one for women.
 Sometimes a safer uphill children’s race takes place.
 Each race may have between 20-40 participants.

 Cooper Hill is 200 yards long with a 50% gradient and the 8lbs round of cheese is released one second before the participants.
 They then race, fling, hurl, tumble, fall or by whatever means possible in pursuit of the cheese.
 Nobody ever catches the cheese, with it reaching speeds of 70mph.
 The winner of each race is simply the first to cross the line at the bottom and receives a wheel of Double Gloucester cheese as their prize.

-Injuries are an inevitable consequence of the race, sometimes serious, although no deaths have been reported.
+Injuries and concussions are an inevitable consequence of the race, sometimes serious, although no deaths have been reported.
 The event was cancelled in 1998 by the police on health and safety grounds, following 33 competitors requiring medical treatment, the previous year.
 It was again cancelled in 2010, again on health and safety grounds, causing much anger, not just locally.